uurb/Udacity_ud120_FinalProject/README.md

 ############### KNN ###############
 ```

 DecisionTreeClassifier performs best according to f1 performance metric.
 RandomForest performs best if precision metric considered.
 I chose f1 performance metric because f1 performance metric considers both precision and recall.
-Also for enron case precision could be more important because I don't want to identify some people as poi who are not poi actually.
+Also for the enron case, precision could be more important than the other metrics if we don't want to misidentify some people as poi.
 For the next step I chose the DecisionTree and RandomForest algorithms which gave the best score for those metrics.

 ## Tuning Algorithm & Evaluation
 Until this point we run our algorithms with default parameters but the performance of the models can be improved by tuning the parameters.
 For this purpose, I used GridSearchCV.
 This takes grid of parameter and tries combination of these parameters and gives the combination which leads to the best result.
 I tried to tune "criterion", "max_depth", "min_samples_split" and "min_samples_leaf" parameters for DecisionTree algorithm.